cygnan/seibu-status-notifier/README.md

 ﻿# seibu-status-notifier

-[UNRELEASED] A script for Google Apps Script to retrieve Seibu Railway service status and notify users via e-mail.
+[UNRELEASED] A script for Google Apps Script to retrieve Seibu Railway service status and notify the user via e-mail.

 **This script is currently under development.**